LITUATUI/M3UPT/README.md

 ## Recommended specs for Android TV boxes

+For a good experience you need a decent CPU and enough RAM.
+As a general rule avoid CPUs made by Rockchip and Allwinner.

 * CPU: Amlogic S905X4, S905Y4 or S905W2 (all these support the latest AV1 video codec)
 * RAM: 4 GB

 Affordable Android TV boxes with Amlogic CPUs are usually much better supported than the ones powered by Rockchip or Allwinner.
 You can buy a decent device with the Amlogic S905W2 CPU and 4 GB of RAM for around 50 euros.
-Visit the recommended shopping websites if you want to get one.
+Visit the recommended shopping websites below if you want to get one.

 ## Recommended shopping websites